Arroz Verde Mexican Green Rice

 Saving Money on Arroz Verde Mexican Green Rice:

-Arroz Verde Mexican Green Rice is really a great special occasion or company dish, although once you have it, you may want it all the time!
-I’ve told you pretty much everything you need to know about shopping for rice on my post for Perfect Instant Pot Rice so I won’t repeat it all, here.
+Arroz Verde Mexican Green Rice is a great special occasion or company dish, although once you have it, you may want it all the time!
+I’ve told you pretty much everything you need to know about shopping for rice in my post for Perfect Instant Pot Rice so I won’t repeat it all, here.

 In my area, peppers like jalapenos and poblanos don’t go on sale, ever.
-The per pound price is downright scary, too.
+The per-pound price is downright scary, too.
 The good thing to know is that the peppers don’t weigh a lot so the total output of cash isn’t so scary.
 In a pinch, use a can or two of diced green chiles.
 They run about a buck or so and do go on sale.
 I stock up on them whenever I see them at a low and particularly watch for sales around Cinco de Mayo.

 Print